Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: System Overview

-The wireless network consists of $N$ nodes and $L$ edges, where $\Nset$ is the set of nodes and $\Lset$ is the set of edges in the network.
+{\em Setup:} We consider a wireless network which consists of $N$ nodes and $L$ edges, where $\Nset$ is the set of nodes and $\Lset$ is the set of edges.
 We consider in our formulation and analysis that time is slotted, and $t$ refers to the beginning of slot $t$.